jamtur01/puppet-splunkstorm/README.md

 A Puppet report handler for sending logs, events and metrics to SplunkStorm.

-Extracts metrics and logs from Puppet reports, converts them to JSON, and POSTs them to SplunkStorm as an event for later searching & reporting.
+Extracts metrics and logs from Puppet reports and POSTs them to SplunkStorm as an event for later searching & reporting.

 Requirements
 ------------